 - Discover Šolta tour agency offers olive oil tours of the island, which are a great idea for a foodie.

 A Day at Sea: Diving in Split

-Makarska is another half hour past Omiš and is actually one of my favorite places in the whole country.
+Makarska is another half hour past Omiš, and is actually one of my favorite places in the whole country.
 It’s a little city at the base of the tallest mountains on the Croatian coast, and has all sorts of water sports, swimming spots, cliff jumping, and great food and nightlife.
-Check my Croatia Super-Guide for more info on Makarska.
+There are many regular busses from Split to Makarska; most busses heading for Dubrovnik will stop there.
+Check my Croatia Super-Guide for more info on Makarska!

 Trogir is just north of Split – perhaps closer to the airport than Split itself – and it yet another gorgeous coastal old town to explore.
-There are many tours of Trogir (like this one from Split), and many of the above tours will actually leave interchangeably from Split or Trogir!
+There are many tours of Trogir, and many of the above tours will actually leave interchangeably from Split or Trogir!
 Find out what works best for you to book and plan accordingly.